CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

        ![rule](images1/rulecollection.png)

-     >**Note:** This might take few minutes for updating the rule collection group.
-Wait for the updates to get updated before proceeding to next steps.
+     > **Note:** This may take a few minutes to update the rule collection group.
+Please wait for the updates to complete before proceeding to the next steps.

 1. On the JumpVM virtual machine, search for **Command Prompt (1)** and open the **Command Prompt (2)** window.